Overview

 Enabling Plugin Cache

-If your agent is already configured with a PVC (e.g., for state, working directory, etc.), you can simply enable caching by setting:- As an Organization or Project Environment Variable in env0
+If your agent is already configured with a PVC (e.g., for state, working directory, etc.), enable caching by setting:- As an Organization or Project Environment Variable in env0

 If you have multiple PVCs, and you want to explicitly choose which PVC is used for Terraform plugin cache, then do not setENV0_USE_TF_PLUGIN_CACHE=true